Intermittent Fasting for Breast Cancer Survivors with Obesity

 The trial does not require participants to stop taking their current medications.
 However, you must not be using medications that significantly impact appetite, weight, or energy metabolism, except for anti-endocrine therapy for breast cancer and standard anti-nausea or anti-diarrhea medications.

-Is intermittent fasting safe for breast cancer survivors with obesity?
+What prior data suggests that intermittent fasting is safe for breast cancer survivors with obesity?

 Who Is on the Research Team?